IlaiMeyer/Basketball-Court/README.md

 Lakers logo – Taken from a general web image search (loaded as Laker.PNG) on google.
 Basketball diffuse and bump maps – From carloschapeton.com as referenced in a CSUB project page cs.csubak.edu and saved locally as basketball.png and basketballBump.png.
 These textures provide the orange coloration and bump pattern for the ball.

+##Screenshots:

+Located in the screenshots folder in the repository showing the court, hoops, camera positions and the basketball itslef.